jbarrus/adapterPattern/README.md

  # Adapter Pattern

-Little example project in java to practise easily the implementation of Adapter pattern
+Little Kata in java to practise easily the implementation of Adapter pattern

 We have an application where you can create a song or a fly lesson from Birds Canary and Sparrow.